-Once the roads get covered in white, fluffy snow, there are a host of seasonal dangers drivers need to worry about.
-The long, dark and cold winter months impact both the roads and the vehicle you drive, leaving you at risk of experiencing a crash or collision and potentially serious injuries.
+Once the roads get covered in white, fluffy snow, there are many seasonal driving dangers to worry about.
+The long, dark, and cold winter months impact the roads and the vehicle you drive, leaving you at risk of experiencing a crash or collision and potentially serious injuries.

-All kinds of motor vehicle issues happen in the winter that aren’t a concern the rest of the year.
-There’s black ice, which happens when melt water or rain freezes on the road, creating a thin and invisible layer of ice that can result in loss of traction.
+All kinds of motor vehicle issues happen in the winter that isn’t a concern the rest of the year.
+Black ice happens when melted water or rain freezes on the road, creating a thin and invisible layer of ice that can lose traction.
 You also have to worry about the potential for skidding off the road into a ditch.

 Other drivers are also a risk in the winter months, as they may drive too fast for weather conditions.
 Thankfully, knowing about common risks in the winter can help you avoid them.

-One of the best things you can do to reduce your risk for a winter weather-related traffic collision is to leave earlier whenever you get behind the wheel.
-Any time there is ice or snow on the roads, you need to reduce your overall speed to ensure you maintain control of your vehicle.
+One of the best things to reduce your risk for seasonal driving dangers and winter weather-related traffic collisions is to leave earlier whenever you get behind the wheel.
+Any time there is ice or snow on the roads, you need to reduce your overall speed to maintain control of your vehicle.
 If you don’t budget extra time for your commute, the threat of being late to work could result in you speeding back up.

 Ideally, you should also start your vehicle five or ten minutes before you intend to drive.
 This allows the engine time to warm up and ensures you can use the heater to keep from shivering while you drive.